Rule Types

 2296

 Range Columns like the one above will check if a number falls between a range.
 Case Columns will check if a field matches the condition exactly.
 You can mix and match Column types in a single Decision Table Rule.
-For example, consider a table that looks at model of the customers car and their income.
+For example, consider a table that looks at number of derogatory accounts and phone operating system.
+If you use multiple Fields, then all conditions in a row must be met for the Action cell in that row to fire.

 2334